Gabaldonlab/jloh/README.md

 ## JLOH density

 This tool computes the densities of all SNPs, heterozygous SNPs, and homozygous SNPs over the genome sequence.
-It is meant to be an informative tool for the user.

-# Hybrid mode - step by step guide
+# Hybrid mode - step by step guide for data preparation

 *The following steps (apart from the installation) are automatically performed by the nextflow workflow described in the previous section.
 Maybe have a look at that before doing everything by hand!* ;)